FemaleCartman/P1-SportsWebpage/README.md

 - A responsive contact form.
 - Location adress where clients can visit during the stated opening hours.
 - Mini Google Map for ease.

+## Improving Features

+**About Us page**
+- When it comes to a website that offert wellness services it is often interesting for the customer to know a little more about the people who work there.
+A section including portraits, career history and something personal would help grow the business.
+It would make the website come off as more professional all while also personal.

+**Hamburger menu**
+- Initially there was a hamburger menu being crafted but the website later took a shift in a different direction.
+I went with a different design idea where the hamburger menu wasn't included.
+However it would make it easier to navigate, both on pc and mobile, wherever you are on the pages.
+It's a very useful and comfortable tool but has many ways of being implemented and coded, therefore it's an improvement to be made in the future once Im even more familiar with HTML and CSS.

+**Price list**
+- Would provide further clarity regarding exact treatment options and what those would cost.

 ## Tech Stack
 **Client:**